core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * 'bstr(X)' denotes a CBOR byte string with value the byte serialization of X, with '\|' denoting byte concatenation.

 * 'OPT' denotes a sequence of CoAP options.
-This refers to the phantom registration request encoded by the 'ph_req' parameter, or to the corresponding latest multicast notification encoded by the 'last_notif' parameter.
+This refers to the phantom registration request specified by the 'ph_req' parameter, or to the corresponding latest multicast notification specified by the 'last_notif' parameter.

 * 'PAYLOAD' denotes a CoAP payload.
-This refers to the latest multicast notification encoded by the 'last_notif' parameter.
+This refers to the latest multicast notification specified by the 'last_notif' parameter.

 ~~~~~~~~~~~ aasvg
 C1 --------------------- [ Unicast ] ------------------------> S  /r